Ferrellgas Partners L.P. (FGP)'s Financial Results Comparing With NGL Energy Partners LP (NYSE:NGL) | New Business Observer

 |0.00

-We can see in table 1 the earnings per share (EPS), gross revenue and valuation of Ferrellgas Partners L.P. and NGL Energy Partners LP.
+Table 1 shows the gross revenue, earnings per share (EPS) and valuation for Ferrellgas Partners L.P. and NGL Energy Partners LP.

 Profitability

-Table 2 shows us Ferrellgas Partners L.P. and NGL Energy Partners LP’s return on equity, net margins and return on assets.
+Table 2 demonstrates the return on equity, return on assets and net margins of Ferrellgas Partners L.P. and NGL Energy Partners LP.

 |Net Margins